Robust Spectral Watermark for Synthetic Tabular Data: Experiments

-\textsc{Tab-Drw} handles low-cardinality categorical variables such as ``gender'' in a conservative and adaptive manner.
-The row-wise DFT maps each standardized sample into a frequency-domain representation whose components are linear combinations of all entries in the row.
-As a result, watermark embedding via imaginary sign-bit alignment operates on this joint representation rather than on any single attribute.
-Whether a sample’s ``gender'' value remains unchanged or flips therefore depends on how the sample is positioned relative to the distribution of its other features.
-When we cluster unwatermarked samples using all non-``gender'' variables, the samples whose ``gender'' will flip after watermarking always lie near cluster boundaries or appear misclustered.
-In this sense, the flipped ``gender'' value remains semantically compatible with the rest features of the sample.
+\textsc{Tab-Drw} handles low-entropy categorical variables (e.g., \texttt{gender}) in a conservative and adaptive manner.
+Because watermark embedding is performed in the frequency domain on a row-wise DFT representation, each standardized sample is mapped to a joint representation whose components are linear combinations of all features in the row.
+Consequently, watermark embedding via imaginary sign-bit alignment operates on this joint representation rather than on any individual attribute.
+Whether a sample’s \texttt{gender} value remains unchanged or flips therefore depends on its overall position relative to the distribution of other features, rather than on the \texttt{gender} attribute alone.

-We conduct a case study on the \textbf{Adult} dataset and focus on the flipping of ``gender'' variable.
-Specifically, we randomly select three pairs of 5K-row tables (watermarked vs.\ unwatermarked).
-After applying the YJT to standardize feature scales, we performed PCA on the non-``gender'' variables and retained the first two principal components for each sample.
-Based on these two principal components, we applied $k$-means clustering with $k = 2$, yielding two clusters that correspond to ``female-like'' and ``male-like'' profiles.
-We then examined the samples whose ``gender'' flips after watermarking, dividing them into two groups: those whose original ``gender'' label align with the cluster label and those that are misclustered.
-The visualization results in Figure~\ref{fig:case} reveal several findings:
+To illustrate this behavior empirically, we conduct a case study on the Adult dataset, focusing on potential flips of the \texttt{gender} variable.
+We randomly select three pairs of synthetic 5K-row tables (unwatermarked \& watermarked).
+After applying the YJT to standardize feature scales on the unwatermarked data, we perform principal component analysis (PCA) on all non-\texttt{gender} variables and retain the first two principal components.
+Based on these components, we apply $k$-means clustering with $k=2$.
+We label the cluster containing a higher proportion of samples originally labeled as \texttt{Male} as the \texttt{Male} cluster, and assign the remaining cluster the \texttt{Female} label.

+We then examine samples whose \texttt{gender} value flips after watermarking and partition them into two groups: \emph{aligned} samples, whose original \texttt{gender} label agrees with the assigned cluster label, and \emph{misclustered} samples, whose original label conflicts with the cluster assignment.
+To further evaluate whether flips concentrate on samples that are intrinsically ambiguous with respect to the two clusters, and thus avoid semantic distortion, we quantify each sample’s proximity to the separation between clusters.
+Specifically, we define the \emph{cluster boundary} as the set of points in the PCA space that are equidistant (in Euclidean distance) from the two cluster centroids, and define the \emph{boundary distance} of a sample as its shortest Euclidean distance to this boundary.
+We use this metric to compare flipped and non-flipped samples and to localize where flips occur in the PCA space.
+Combined with the visualization in Figure~\ref{fig:case}, it reveals several consistent patterns: